Books we want: The big list of everything (GURPS/DFRPG)

 Dungeon Oddities

 I love creatures, plants, spirits, and so on that aren’t intended as monstrous foes but rather as dungeon color, tricks, resources, and stuff weird enough to puzzle the deepest-dwelling dwarf.
 Like crawling hazards and dangerous obstacles (in the mold of existing DF fungus)… unexpected sources of aid and clues… it’s all good.
-(Fun tip: Weird creatures can be great for invoking little-used skills and abilities, as in a scholarly spirit that favors any PC who can converse on Poetry or an obscure Hidden Lore specialty.)
+(Fun tip: Weird creatures can be great for challenging little-used skills and abilities, as in a scholarly spirit that favors any PC who can converse on Poetry or an obscure Hidden Lore specialty.)

 “Not a foe” doesn’t mean that a creature can’t be trouble!
 These oddities may not be of the “attacks on sight” ilk, but many would be potentially dangerous, or nasty if provoked, or otherwise best handled with care.
 (Note that the DF/DFRPG monster rosters already have entries that fit the bill, and the Creatures of the Night series has many more excellent, if not always dungeon-oriented, write-ups of this nature.)
 For Dungeon Oddities, I’m thinking a supplement with lots of weird creatures/things, most with short and simple write-ups, and all perfect for dungeons or nearby wilderness/towns.